-- LIGHTWEIGHT – The ultimate everyday twin stroller system for ages 3 months or older that is ready for your family.
-It can grow from a double to a triple or quad with an expandable tandem...
+- HIGH-END FEATURES - The ultimate UPF 50+ everyday twin stroller system for ages 3 months or older that is ready for your family.
+It can grow from a double to a triple or quad with an...

 - CONVENIENT – Keep snacks and drinks where you need them with one child snack cup, two child cup holders, and one parent cup holder.
 The elastic storage basket is perfect for a diaper bag.

-- COLLAPSE AND FOLD – This high grade convenience stroller for two kids is Disney approved and can fit children from newborns up to 50 pounds in each seat.
-The simple collapse and fold only...
+- LIGHTWEIGHT & EASY TO PACK – This high-grade convenience stroller weighs only 19lbs and can fit two children from newborns up to 45 pounds in each seat.
+The simple collapse-and-fold...